 The unique learning piece of this recipe is our coveted cream cheese frosting.
 I mentioned earlier how much I love cream cheese frosting.
 So when I founded the bakery I decided that ALL icings would be cream cheese.
 Our totally dairy free and vegan cream cheese frosting is stable at room temperature, thick and not overly sweet.
 It really can vary in result depending on which brand of non-dairy cream cheese you use.
 Tofutti’s original non-dairy spread is the ULTIMATE cream cheese for the job.

 Tofutti can no longer sell its beautiful original non-dairy spread in North America.
 Legislation has made it illegal to sell food that contains any hydrogenated or partially hydrogenated oils in it, and this incredible spread had a trace amount of partially hydrogenated oil in it.
 Which I get, why do we want to eat those kinds of oils, the health effects are ghastly.
 But realistically, so are the effects of cow’s milk cream cheese.
 This is dessert people, frankly you already are eating a treat, so a little bit of the unhealthy fats won’t kill you.

 Regardless, end rant.
-The other Tofutti brand cream cheese just don’t compare so frankly I would not use it, unless you can somehow find a way to replace the hydrogenated richness that was in the past oil.
-I would not recommend Daiya cream cheese for two reasons: a) it is not stable at room temperature in the form of an icing, and b) Otsuka.
+The non-hydrogenated cream cheese isn’t ideal, but does work (see recipe below).
+We have a new cream cheese frosting recipe on our youtube channel I highly suggest checking out.
+I would also not recommend Daiya cream cheese for two reasons: a) it is not stable at room temperature in the form of an icing, and b) Otsuka.